foldedtoad/dwm1001/README.md

 This project was developed in a VirtualBox VM running Ubuntu 18.04 (LTS), but there is no reason these changes should work with the other OSes.

 ### Hardware
 You will need at least one `DWM1001-dev` board and a `micro-USB` cable.
-Many of the examples will require two boards or more boards, such as the micro-location examples.
+Many of the examples will require two boards or more, such as the micro-location examples.

 NOTE: Because the DWM1001 board incorporates a Segger JLink debugger (on-board), it is highly recommended to install the Segger JLink package on your development system: it's free, and provides support for gdb, pyocd, and Ozone (Segger's debugger).

-Because this board incorporates JLink support, extensive use of Segger's RTT console support is used for logging.
+Because this board incorporates JLink support, Segger's RTT console support is used for logging.
 This eliminates the need to configure and run a seperated UART-based console when developing.

 ### Board Support (new)
 A major feature of this project is the defining of the DWM1001 board as part of this project.
 The original project from which this project was cloned, required the use of a special version of the Zephyr project which had the DWM1001 board definitions inserted into the base Zephyr project.
 Later versions of Zephyr now have a method for defining custom boards within a project, eliminating the need to modify (and maintain) Zephyr itself.